 - Paper wallets – These are coin private keys printed from an offline computer.

 - Hardware wallets – These are physical devices designed to hold private keys electronically and facilitate payments.

 Now that you know what to look for in a cryptocurrency wallet, I will summarize the unique features of the top wallets that an experienced holder must know of.

-The list of wallets for ETC is extensive since it is one of the coins with widest support among cryptocurrencies (thanks to the similar/identical tech like Ethereum).
-Here are some of the most known, trustful and secure wallets:
+The list of Ethereum Classic wallets is extensive since it is one of the coins with the widest support among cryptocurrencies (thanks to the similar/identical tech like Ethereum).
+Here are some of the most known, trustful, and secure wallet: